brendanbrundage/brendanbrundage.github.io/_pages/research.md

 <span style="font-size:1.25em; font-weight:bold;">Working Papers</span>

+Global Stratification Economics and International Extraction. (with William A. Darity and Daniele Tavani)

 Theoretical Approaches in Stratification Economics. (with Dan McGee and Daniele Tavani).
 2026. *NBER Working Paper series* [Link](https://www.nber.org/papers/w34619){: .btn--research}

 Optimism and Pitfalls of a Development Doctor: W. Arthur Lewis in Ghana (with Oyindoubra Gbeworo and Guy Numa)